 - A simple and intuitive app to build the site with.

 - A range of customizable CTAs (calls to action) to generate leads.

 - A package of design elements so you can create the perfect look.

-- Analytics tools to track visitors, clicks, time on page, sites of origin etc.
+- Marketing analytics tools to track visitors, clicks, time on page, sites of origin etc.

 - The option to create a brand specific domain name.